Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

 Click “Go to resource” once the storage account creation completes.

-### 4.2 Create blob container to house the lab files
+### 4.2 Create a blob container to house the lab files

 Navigate to “**Containers**” within the storage account

 ![data snippet](assets/image92.png)

 Select “+ Container” and create a new lab-data container:

 ![data snippet](assets/image36.png)

 ### 4.3 Generate a SAS token for accessing the blob container

 From the storage account containers page, click on the “**lab-data**” container

 ![data snippet](assets/image66.png)

 Then select “**Shared access tokens**”